-- 46.12.716.14.7 Through the use of continuity analysis an insurer should be better able to link its current financial position with future business plan projections and ensure its ability to maintain its financial condition in the future.
-This may help the insurer to further embed its ERM framework into its ongoing and future operations. - 46.12.816.14.8 An internal model may also be used for the continuity analysis, allowing the insurer to assess the capital consequences of strategic business decisions in respect of its risk profile.
+- 16.14.7 Through the use of continuity analysis an insurer should be better able to link its current financial position with future business plan projections and ensure its ability to maintain its financial condition in the future.
+This may help the insurer to further embed its ERM framework into its ongoing and future operations. - 16.14.8 An internal model may also be used for the continuity analysis, allowing the insurer to assess the capital consequences of strategic business decisions in respect of its risk profile.
 For example, the insurer may decide to reduce its capital requirement through diversification by writing different types of business in order to reduce the capital that is needed to be held against such risks, potentially freeing up resources for use elsewhere.
-This process of capital management may enable the insurer to change its capital exposure as part of its long-term strategic decision making. - 46.12.916.14.9 As a result of such strategic changes, the risk profile of an insurer may alter, so that different risks should be assessed and quantified within its internal model.
+This process of capital management may enable the insurer to change its capital exposure as part of its long-term strategic decision making. - 16.14.9 As a result of such strategic changes, the risk profile of an insurer may alter, so that different risks should be assessed and quantified within its internal model.
 In this way, an internal model may sit within a cycle of strategic risk and capital management and provide the link between these two processes.

-- An insurance group should analyse its ability to continue in business and the risk management and financial resources it requires to do so.
-The insurance group's analysis should consider its ability to continue to exist as an insurance group, potential changes in group structure and the ability of its legal entities to continue in business. - 46.12.1116.14.11 An insurance legal entity's continuity analysis should assess the ongoing support from the group including the availability of financial support in adverse circumstances as well as the risks that may flow from the group to the insurance legal entity.
-The insurance legal entity and the insurance group should both take into account the business risks they face including the potential impact of changes in the economic, political and regulatory environment. - 16.12.12 In their continuity analysis, insurance groups should pay particular attention to whether the insurance group will have available cash flows (e.g. from surpluses released from long-term funds or dividends from other subsidiaries) and whether they will be transferable among legal entities within the group to cover any payments of interest or capital on loans, to finance new business and to meet any other anticipated liabilities as they fall due.
-Insurance groups should outline what management actions they would take to manage the potential cash flow implications of ain stressed scenario conditions (e.g. reducing new business or cutting dividends). - 16.12.1316.14.13 The insurance group's continuity analysis should also consider the distribution of capital in the insurance group after stress and the possibility that subsidiaries within the insurance group may require re-capitalisation (either due to breaches of local regulatory requirements, a shortfall in economic capital, or for other business reasons).
-The assessment should consider whether sufficient sources of surplus and transferable capital would exist elsewhere in the insurance group and identify what management actions might need to be taken (e.g. intra-group movements of resources, other intra-group transactions or group restructuring).
+- 16.14.10 An insurance group should analyse its ability to continue in business and the risk management and financial resources it requires to do so.
+The insurance group's analysis should consider its ability to continue to exist as an insurance group, potential changes in group structure and the ability of its legal entities to continue in business. - 16.14.11 An insurance legal entity's continuity analysis should assess the ongoing support from the group including the availability of financial support in adverse circumstances as well as the risks that may flow from the group to the insurance legal entity.
+The insurance legal entity and the insurance group should both take into account the business risks

-16.12.1416.14.14 The insurance group should also apply reverse stress testing to identify scenarios that are likely to cause businesscould result in failure or cause the financial position of within-the insurance group to fall below a predefined level and the actions necessary to manage this risk.
+- they face including the potential impact of changes in the economic, political and regulatory environment. - 16.14.12 In their continuity analysis, insurance groups should pay particular attention to whether the insurance group will have available cash flows (e.g. from surpluses released from long-term funds or dividends from other subsidiaries) and whether they will be transferable among legal entities within the group to cover any payments of interest or capital on loans, to finance new business and to meet any other anticipated liabilities as they fall due.
+Insurance groups should outline what management actions they would take to manage the potential cash flow implications in stressed conditions (e.g. reducing new business or cutting dividends). - 16.14.13 The insurance group's continuity analysis should also consider the distribution of capital in the insurance group after stress and the possibility that subsidiaries within the insurance group may require recapitalisation (either due to breaches of local regulatory requirements, a shortfall in economic capital, or for other business reasons).
+The assessment should consider whether sufficient sources of surplus and transferable capital would exist elsewhere in the insurance group and identify what management actions might need to be taken (e.g. intragroup movements of resources, other intra-group transactions or group restructuring). - 16.14.14 The insurance group should also apply reverse stress testing to identify scenarios that could result in failure or cause the financial position of the insurance group to fall below a predefined level and the actions necessary to manage this risk.